kellysiy/ec2b4AphroditeProject/README.md

 Proposed Project: Gradebook Management System

 Features:
-- alows teachers to input and manage student records, including names and grades for various subjects.
+- allows teachers to input a student's grades in their long quizzes -sums up the overall points gained by the student per part of an exam
--calculates and displays the average grade for each student.
--provides a summary of class performance, such as the average class grade and the highest/lowest scores -for easy addition, modification, or deletion of student records
+-displays the average grade for the student for all three quizzes -provides a summary of class performance, such as the average class grade and the highest/lowest scores -for easy addition, modification, or deletion of student records
 - generates simple reports, like grade distribution and pass/fail percentages